Events for Kids

 With extravagant floats and fun throws, Mardi Gras can be a kid-friendly event – seriously!
-CLICK HERE for a kids guide to the best parades, viewing locations, tips and more.
+CLICK HERE for a kid's guide to the best parades, viewing locations, tips, and more.

 International Children’s Film Festival: New Orleans Public Library Main Branch

 Sponsored by the New Orleans Film Society, the eighth annual New Orleans International Children’s Film Festival cultivates the love of cinema in kids.
-The event includes screening top children’s films.
+The event includes a screening of top children’s films.
 The event is free and open to the public.

 Frisco Festival: San Francisco Plantation